dokku/dokku-registry/README.md

 ## usage

-To enable automatic pushing to a remote registry, you'll need to first login to that registry:
+To enable automatic pushing to a remote registry, you will need to first login to that registry:

 ```shell
 dokku registry:login hub.docker.com username password